mrtyormaa/Foreign-Exchange/README.md

     - Queue.java [ Custom Linked List data structure]
     - RawData.java [Just raw data]
     - WriteData.java [Writes data to appropriate file]

+# To be implemented
+  - the features are limited to one file.
+This will be changed in the future version to include features from other files.
+  - time alignment
+  - command line arguement passing.